tapfortap/Documentation/get-users/creative-guidelines.md

 ## Custom Banners

 If you have custom promotional creatives for your application you can upload them to use instead.
 Custom creatives tend to perform better as they give a better representation of what the app experience is like.
-A well designed cretaive can radically improve your overall performance.
-Just be sure to show your app’s icon somewhere on the creative.
+A well designed creative can radically improve your overall performance.
+Just be sure to show your apps icon somewhere on the creative.

 ## Ad Placement